Balaji-S-2024/Dileep-Rice-Bag/README.md

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/Balaji-S-2024/Dileep-Rice-Bag.git`
-2. Navigate to the project directory: `cd modern-rice-mill`
+2. Navigate to the project directory: `cd Dileep-Rice-Bag`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm Run Dev`
 5. Open your browser and visit `http://localhost:5173` to view the website.